searx/searx/docs/admin/installation.rst

 .. tip::

    About script's installation options have a look at chapter :ref:`toolboxing setup`.
-How to brand your instance see chapter :ref:`makefile setup`.
+How to brand your instance see chapter :ref:`settings global`.
 To *stash* your instance's setup, `git stash`_ your clone's :origin:`Makefile` and :origin:`.config.sh` file .